 But if you're visiting with young children, you'll discover Luxembourg Garden's many child-friendly activities: a carousel, pony rides, a pool where you can rent little boats for your kids to "sail" across the water with long poles, an enclosed playground, carriage rides, and even a children's puppet theater (look for the Théâtre des Marrionnettes sign).
 Snack bars and outdoor cafes make it easy to spend a whole day here.

 For kids and teens (and the whole family), a favorite Saint Germain recreational spot is Parc Rives, the riverside park along the Seine where you'll find games and sports, a climbing wall, wide expanses ideal for skateboards, running paths, seasonal snack bars and cafes, plenty of places to sit and relax, and even a floating gallery called Fluctuart dedicated to showcasing street art.

-The Saint Germain des Prés neighborhood's convenient location also puts you within walking distance (10-15 minutes or less) to other top attractions nearby: the Louvre, Tuileries Garden, and Les Halles across the river in the 1st arrondissement, the Eiffel Tower, Army Museum, and Orsay Museum in the 7th, the Catacombs in the 14th, and the Latin Quarter in the 5th.
+The Saint Germain des Prés neighborhood's convenient location also puts you within walking distance (10-15 minutes or less) to other top attractions nearby: the Louvre, Tuileries Garden, and Les Halles across the river in the 1st arrondissement, the Eiffel Tower, Army Museum, and Orsay Museum in the 7th, the Catacombs in the 14th, and the Latin Quarter in the 5th (and part of the 6th).
 And numerous metro stations make getting to other Paris attractions fast and easy.